FAQs | High Hill Christian Camp & Retreat

 WHAT NOT TO BRING

-We ask that your camper leave their cell phone at home.
 We know this isn’t easy, but it will enhance the camp experience for your child.
 Cell phones have become a huge distraction for kids of all ages, and we would love for camp to be a place to escape some of that.
-We understand that many older kids and teens use their phones for Bible access, so because of that we are not super strict on this policy, but we ask that you encourage your camper to go a week without their phone and send an actual paper Bible instead.
-We cannot possibly police everyone’s usage, so it is simpler to ask that everyone leave them at home.
+We understand that many older kids and teens use their phones for Bible access, so we ask that you send an actual paper Bible instead (we will also have some available for use at camp).
 If you need to contact your child while at camp, you may call us at 636-585-2262, and we will relay the message and, if necessary, have them call you back on the camp phone.

 Other things to leave at home include electronics of any kind (iPod, iPad, MP3 players, etc.), weapons, any food or drink items, and fireworks.
 Other things you may want to leave at home are items of value (like expensive clothes or shoes or irreplaceable items).
 Bringing any drugs, alcohol, or any tobacco product is forbidden and doing so will result in your child being sent home immediately.